mozilla-conduit/review/README.md

     an update was performed for arc.  set to `-1` to disable this check.
 - `self_auto_update` : when `True` moz-phab will auto-update if a new version is available.
     If `False` moz-phab will only warn about the new version.
+- `error_reporting.report_to_sentry` : when `True` moz-phab will submit exceptions to Sentry so moz-phab devs can see unreported errors.

 `moz-phab` can also be configured via the following environmental variables:
 - `DEBUG` : enabled debugging output (default: disabled)